Quick Facts

 Died: December 25, 1906

-Henry Gregory Newhall (the eldest brother), truly should be credited as the original owner/builder of the Newhall house.
-He had the house built and lived there for at least 8 years, until Walter took over ownership.
+Although some have claimed that Walter was the original owner, Henry truly should be credited as the original owner/builder of the house.
+He built the house and lived there for at least 8 years until Walter took over ownership.

 When was the house built: